 When it comes time to gather all of your income tax information at the end of each year, you are going to be very thankful that you had separate bookkeeping accounts from the beginning.
-Plus, there are very important IRS rules against the "co-mingling of accounts".
+Plus, there are very important IRS rules against the co-mingling of accounts.

 I signed up for my business bookkeeping accounts at a different bank than where I do my personal finances banking.
 Just personal preference, but I like keeping my interests separate from each other.
 You should do whatever makes you feel most comfortable.

+I do recommend that wherever you decide to do your banking, to also sign up for online access to your accounts.
 I know many people are reluctant to do online banking, but I find doing my bookkeeping via online banking to be very convenient and safe.

 Downloading transactions can save you a lot of time and energy which you can then put toward the things you really enjoy doing with your business!

+I also highly recommend utilizing an accounting software to help keep track of your business finances.
 The last thing you want to spend your time doing is writing out your bookkeeping the old fashioned manual way.